leonstel/leonstel.github.io/drafts/mob.md

 All future code is unmaintainable but some take longer to reach that point.
-Different team members, experiences, ignorance, status, ego, hippo's, everyone has different perspective some just want to work other want to express their passion.
+Different team members, experiences, ignorance, status, ego, hippo's, everyone has different perspective some just want to work, other want to express their passion, others want appreciation and others want a designer couch of 2500 euros.

 redux - mobx - hookstate